 “It’s okay.
 Just between you and me.
 A little venting is good for the soul.”

-She leaned back against the wall across from my door, hiked a high-heeled foot up so her knee cocked toward me.
+She leaned back against the wall across from my door, hiked a high-heel foot up so her knee cocked toward me.
 She scanned my face.

 “Come to the funeral for me.
 Two o’clock tomorrow afternoon.
 I’d like to have you there.”